 On the one hand, aligning the health insurance contribution basis lessens the burden on small-scale agricultural and forestry holdings by reducing the minimum contribution basis and noticeably easing the burden on holdings using the income-tax option.
 On the other hand, this measure is a first step in the harmonisation push for the benefit of insured farmers.

 Agriculture and forestry are facing lots of difficulties and challenges that nature has in store for this sector, especially on account of climate change.
 Simplifying administrative procedures helps farmers reduce the amount of time they spend attending to administrative tasks and additional responsibilities, particularly during high season.

-- Allowing optional designation of assets as being for business purposes when determining taxable profit acc. to sec.
-4 Income Tax Act (EStG)
+- Allowing optional designation of assets as being for business purposes when determining taxable profit according to section 4 Income Tax Act (EStG)